oracle/graal/docs/getting-started/graalvm-community/get-started-graalvm-community.md

   }
 }
 ```
 Compile it and build a native image for it.
-The `--language:js` argument ensures that JavaScript is available in the generated image:
+The `--language:js` argument ensures that JavaScript is available in the generated binary:

 ```shell
 javac PrettyPrintJSON.java
 native-image --language:js --initialize-at-build-time PrettyPrintJSON
 ```

-The native image generatation will take several minutes as it does not just build the `PrettyPrintJSON` class, but also builds JavaScript.
+The generatation will take several minutes as it does not just build the `PrettyPrintJSON` class, but also builds JavaScript.
-Additionally, the image building requires large amounts of physical memory, especially if you build an image with the [Truffle language implementation framework](../../../truffle/docs/README.md) included, which is the case here.
+Additionally, the generatation requires large amounts of physical memory, especially if you build a native executable with
+the [Truffle language implementation framework](../../../truffle/docs/README.md) included, which is the case here.

-The resulting executable can now perform JSON pretty-printing:
+The resulting binary can now perform JSON pretty-printing:

 ```shell
 ./prettyprintjson <<EOF
 {"GraalVM":{"description":"Language Abstraction Platform","supports":["combining languages","embedding languages","creating native images"],"languages": ["Java","JavaScript","Node.js", "Python", "Ruby","R","LLVM"]}}